I went to my first carer support group in July 2017. What happens at a meeting and are they helpful? Kicking myself for not going earlier.

 Fab photo ladies and see you at the next group.

 If you’re a carer in Buckinghamshire here is where you find out about Bucks Carers Support Groups near you.
 Their site also has good advice on benefits and power of attorney.

 Other carers groups are available ;-).

 Update at 8/1/2020.
-In 2020 Carers Bucks is changing their support group activity.
+In 2020 Carers Bucks is changing their carer support group activity.
 The new groups aim to help carers develop new skills that help with caring (and beyond).
 Topics will include: maintaining health and healthy relationships, every day first aid, managing challenging behaviour, wills, power of attorney and future planning, managing stress, depression and anxiety, employment and volunteering and last but not least how technology can support us.
-There should still be plenty of time to share our experience between ourselves too, which I know we all find helpful.
+There should still be plenty of time to share our experiences between ourselves too, which I know we all find helpful.
 I’ll keep you posted.